A Serengeti cat is a domestic cat breed.

 Everything about them looks longer than the average domestic cat – Serengetis have long necks, long legs, and a very upright posture.

-The most desirable Serengetis have a pattern of high contrast spots, but a solid black coat is also accepted on the breed standard.
+The most desirable Serengetis have a pattern of high contrast spots.
+But a solid black coat is also accepted by the breed standard.

 Some Serengetis still have rosettes rather than spots, which is a throwback to their Bengal ancestry.

 Serengeti cat weight